zulfikharali650/mlproject/README.md

     * Then saved to csv file in the artifacts folder

 2. Data Transformation:
-    * ColumnTransformer Pipeline is created:
+    * ColumnTransformer Pipeline is created (in the specified order):
       * Numeric Variables:
-        * SimpleImputer is applied, with strategy=median, to handle missing values
+        * `SimpleImputer`, with strategy=median, to handle missing values
-        * Then, Standard Scaling is performed for scaling
+        * `Standard Scaling` for scaling
       * Categorical Variables:
-        * SimpleImputer is applied, with most frequent=strategy, to handle missing values
+        * `SimpleImputer`, with most frequent=strategy, to handle missing values
-        * Then, OneHotEncoding performed, to transforms categorical data into numerical values
+        * `OneHotEncoding` to transforms categorical data into numerical values
-        * After, Standard Scaling is performed for scaling
+        * `Standard Scaling` for scaling
     * The preprocessor is saved as pickle file in the artifacts folder

 3. Model Training:
-    * The base model trained using GridSearchCV to test multiple ML methods and respective parameters
+    * The base model is trained using `GridSearchCV` to test multiple ML methods and respective parameters
-    * Best model is then selected via R<sup>2</sup> values (i.e., Random Forest produced best result) and saved as pickle file in the artifacts folder
+    * Best model is selected based on the $R^{2}$ values (i.e., Random Forest produced best result) and saved as pickle file in the artifacts folder
+    * Mean Squared Error and Mean Absolute Error were tested when model was intially trained (in Jupyter Notebook), but decided to go with $R^{2}$ since determining the best model (from all the tested models) required setting a minimum threshold between $0$ and $1$.
         <details>
         <summary>Hyperparameters for each model:</summary>